Frankie Grande

-Frank James Michael Grande Marchione (born January 24, 1983) is an American actor, singer, dancer, television host and producer.
-He performed on Broadway as Franz in the musical Rock of Ages (2014–2015) and in Mamma Mia!
-(2007–2010) and has played roles Off-Broadway, in regional theatre productions and on tour.
-He has played the villain Frankini recurringly, from 2017 to 2022, in two TV comedy series, Henry Danger and Danger Force.
-Grande has produced Broadway shows and both produced and appeared in cabaret acts, including his own one-man show.
-In 2014, he was a contestant on the U.S. reality television series Big Brother 16, and in 2023, he was a contestant on Big Brother Reindeer Games.
+Frank James Michael Grande Marchione (born January 24, 1983) is an American actor, singer and dancer.
+He has performed on Broadway as Franz in the musical Rock of Ages (2014–2015) and as Victor Garber in Titanique (2026); he also appeared in Mamma Mia! from 2007 to 2010 and has played roles Off-Broadway, in regional theatre productions and on tour.
+He has produced Broadway shows and both produced and appeared in cabaret acts, including his own one-man show.
+He has played the villain Frankini recurringly, since 2017, in several TV comedy series, including Henry Danger and Danger Force, and in Henry Danger: The Movie.

+In 2014, he was a contestant on the American reality television series Big Brother 16, and in 2023, he was a contestant on Big Brother Reindeer Games.
 Grande was a judge on the 2015 season of America's Best Dance Crew.
-From 2016 to 2017, he co-hosted Style Code Live, a live Amazon fashion and shopping show that streamed on weeknights, from which he took off time to compete on the UK reality show Celebrity Big Brother 18 in mid-2016.
+From 2016 to 2017, he co-hosted Style Code Live, a live Amazon fashion and shopping show that streamed on weeknights, from which he took off time to compete on the British reality show Celebrity Big Brother 18 in mid-2016.
 His philanthropic work includes co-founding the non-profit arts organization "Broadway in South Africa" and work for buildOn.
+He is the older half-brother of Ariana Grande.